hamza-yusuff/Enigma-API/README.md

 ## API - https://97i6zt.deta.dev/docs#/

 This API provides access to several encryption and hashing functions.
-It essentially allows the user to obtain hashes, keys and encrypted, as well as decrypted, text by exposing existing encryption ciphers and hashing algorithms.
+It essentially allows the user to obtain hashes, keys and encrypted, as well as decrypted, text by exposing existing cryptographic ciphers and hashing algorithms.
 In addition to that, the
 API has three endpoints, which when given a certain number of parameters, provides the user with prime numbers of any length of bits.
 I have built this API using FastAPI to leverage it's async, await and high performance features, which ultimately compensates for the complexities of the encryption and hashing algorithms used.